 Remember, when you invest in specialty reputation management for physicians, you’re investing in patient engagement and patient retention.

 So with that in mind, let’s check out how online reputation management can help you transform and grow your practice!

 Why Does Your Online Reputation Matter?

-The long and short of it is this.
-The vast majority of your patients are online.
-Whether or not you are prepared, that’s how over 90% of patients find you.
+The long and short of it is this: The vast majority of your patients are online.
+Whether or not you are prepared, that’s how more than 90% of patients find you.

 When your information is incorrect, skewed negatively, or misrepresentative online, it can hurt your practice.